 Front subs emit a planar bass wave

-Rear subs collect the wave, curing the usual reflections and standing waves
+Rear subs 'collect' the wave, preventing reflections and standing waves

 In recent outings, Trinnov have achieved 1-2dB variations across 11 seats, which is technically incredible - so close to perfect that you really can't tell a difference, and a lot better than you get from placement techniques.
 That exceeds the CEDIA RP22 Level 4 requirement for bass consistency, so it really is 'state of the art'.